Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 2) Harvesting Process

-The teas that go through the harvesting process in the summer season have higher caffeine.
-And, the teas that go through the harvesting process in the fall have less caffeine content.
+The teas that goes through the harvesting process in the summer season have higher caffeine.
+And, the teas that goes through the harvesting process in the fall have less caffeine content.

 3) Growing Methods

 The growing process used for the harvesting of the tea can influence the caffeine content in the tea.
-The method includes shading the tea before harvesting it to make it caffeine-rich.
+The method includes shading of the tea before harvesting to make it caffeine-rich.

 The growing practices are the main reason that earl grey tea and matcha tea are high in caffeine.